All Episodes

 It's unbelievable.

-Whole thing is unbelievable.
+This whole thing is unbelievable.

-Biggest abuse of power, corruption scandal ever in American history.
+Biggest abuse of power corruption scandal ever in American history.

 And the media ignored it, and they just went with their hate Trump, rage Trump every second of every day.